BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 Moeller admits that he is---as many of us coming from an age where authenticy was the primary technology to build identity---annoyed by this picture frenzy.
 But he stays true to Luhmann and refrains from judging.
-He trys not to moralize this phenomenon or change or classify it as being 'worse' or 'better' because, in his eye, authenticy was never real in the first place.
+He trys not to moralize this phenomenon or classify it as being 'worse' or 'better' because, in his eye, authenticy was never real in the first place.
 Like the other forms of identity building, profilicity comes with its own problems.
 Each mode brings its own set of challenges.